-Thioguanine is a prescription medication approved by the Food and Drug Administration (FDA) to treat acute nonlymphocytic leukemias.
+Thioguanine is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat acute nonlymphocytic leukemias.
 Thioguanine is often combined with other medications in a chemotherapy regimen.
-Mercaptopurine is sold under the brand name Tabloid.
+Thioguanine is sold under the brand name Tabloid.
 Thioguanine may also be referred to as Tioguanine.

 Thioguanine is an anticancer drug.
 Thioguanine is a member of a class of drugs called antimetabolites.
-Thioguanine is believed to work by interfering with the DNA synthesis in replicating cells.
+Thioguanine is believed to work by interfering with DNA synthesis in replicating cells, thereby inhibiting cancer growth.

 How do I take it?